De Young Museum2281 Votes Currently Closed

 - Address: 50 Hagiwara Tea Garden Dr, San Francisco, CA 94118, United States

 - Timings: 09:30 am - 05:15 pm Details

-Art And Culture, Art Museum, Family And Kids, Architecture
+- Tags: Art And Culture, Art Museums, Architecture

 The de Young Museum is a fine arts museum that opened in Golden Gate Park in 1895.
 The new building that opened in 2005 is designed using perforated copper for the façade to mimic its surrounding park area.
 The museum showcases American art dating back to the 17th century to modern times.
 It also exhibits Art, Textiles, Ceramics and more from the Pacific and Africa.
 One can also find exhibits of contemporary international art here.